ashejim/C964/_build/html/_sources/task2_part_c.md

 A development path might look like the following:

-- Python IDE &rarr; Jupyter notebook &rarr; notebook with widgets &rarr; hosted notebook with widgets &rarr; web app.
+- Python IDE → Jupyter notebook → notebook with widgets → hosted notebook with widgets → web app.

 Provided the [minimal app criteria](task2c:appreqs) are met, submitting at any point along this path will pass part C.